47degrees/org/README.md

  + `:font` configures different CSS font settings such as the URL and the heading or base typographies
 - `:footer` is for settings related to the footer
  + `:acknowledgment` is a boolean flag for toggling the "by 47 Degrees" acknowledgment in the footer
+- `:analytics` is an optional string containing a Google analytics token

 ### Preview your site